jonaskello/nitra-dart/README.md

 http://nemerle.org/Downloads

 Once you have installed Nemerle you can verify that it is working by starting Visual Studio and opening the create new project dialog.
-On the right hand side among the project templates, you should find a Nemerle node similar to the C# and Visual Basic nodes.
+On the left hand side among the project templates, you should find a Nemerle node similar to the C# and Visual Basic nodes.
 There should be a Nitra node under the Nemerle node which contains two templates, Empty parser libarary, and Sample parser application.
 If you find this you probably have succeeded in installing nemerle and can move on to the next step.